The Daily Garden

 Close-up of red rose and green leaves

-Rose (Kate Russell)
+Rose (Stuart Russell)

 Be sure to put on your sunscreen, wear a hat, and keep those tools clean and sharp as you enjoy the garden in June!